 Component:8.0 Procedural Safeguards Related Policy Component Guidance/Procedures Reference/Related Documents F. Provide in-service training for early intervention mediators.
 Due Processing Hearing 8.9.3 A. It is best practice for both parties to disclose who, if anyone, will be accompanying the party prior to the mediation session.
 Either party has the right not to participate if they object to the person(s) the other party wishes to bring to the mediation session.
 For example, if a party wishes to bring an attorney and the other party objects, either party may choose to not move forward with the mediation session.
 B. The mediation process may be an intervening step after a due process hearing has been requested or it may be offered prior to a request for due process hearing or the filing of a complaint.
-C. The parties should be informed and/or aware that mediation: Is confidential and the parties must sign a Confidentiality Agreement, Promotes positive working relationships between parents and LES personnel, Requires give-and-take of ideas and offers before an agreement can be reached, Is used to clarify issues causing disagreement and stimulates mutual problem-solving efforts, Provides uninterrupted opportunities to present points of view, Allows their positions and/or views related to the dispute to be clearly outlined, Allows the opportunity to consider solutions that may be either short-term or long range, Allows the opportunity for the parties to state what they want from or are proposing for the other party, Should occus on the child's needs.
-Finding fault, fixing blame, or making accusations sidetrack the aim of mediation and should be avoided, Is likely to be successful when participants, in addition to parties to the dispute, have knowledge of the child and the child's needs or specialized knowledge of the child and the child's needs or specialized knowledge of the child and the child's needs or specialized knowledge of the child and the child's needs or specialized knowledge of the child and the child's needs or specialized knowledge of the child and the child's needs or specializ 5.5.7 A. Is knowledgeable about state and federal laws related to early intervention services for infants and toddlers with special needs,
+C. The parties should be informed and/or aware that mediation: Is confidential and the parties must sign a Confidentiality Agreement, Promotes positive working relationships between parents and LES personnel, Requires give-and-take of ideas and offers before an agreement can be reached, Is used to clarify issues causing disagreement and stimulates mutual problem-solving efforts, Provides uninterrupted opportunities to present points of view, Allows their positions and/or views related to the dispute to be clearly outlined, Allows the opportunity to consider solutions that may be either short-term or long range, Allows the opportunity for the parties to state what they want from or are proposing for the other party, Should focus on the child's needs.
+Finding fault, fixing blame, or making accusations sidetrack the aim of mediation and should be avoided, Is likely to be successful when participants, in addition to parties to the dispute, have knowledge of the child and the child's needs or specialized knowledge of the issues(s) in dispute, Operates effectively when the mediator makes the final decision as to who attends the mediation session, Allows the opportunity to develop a list of alternatives or solutions that could be offered to settle the dispute, starting with the mediat 8.9.7 The mediator is a neutral party who: A. Is knowledgeable about state and federal laws related to early intervention services for infants and toddlers with special needs,